tensorflow/docs/site/en/api_docs/python/tf/contrib/estimator.md

 [`class RNNEstimator`](../../tf/contrib/estimator/RNNEstimator): An Estimator for TensorFlow RNN models with user-specified head.

+[`class SavedModelEstimator`](../../tf/contrib/estimator/SavedModelEstimator): Create an Estimator from a SavedModel.

 [`class TowerOptimizer`](../../tf/contrib/estimator/TowerOptimizer): Gathers gradients from all towers and reduces them in the last one.

 ## Functions